michaelpfay/StatHypTest/README.md

 ### Errata
 a folder with a ReadMe.md file that lists typos and corrections.

+### Updates
+a folder with files on updates about methods described in the book.

 ### R package
 There is an R package for the book at  https://CRAN.R-project.org/package=asht.
 I also created a development version of the R package at github.com/michaelpfay/asht.